IdaDTU/SC1015_ClassifyingLandCovers/README.md

 Key findings:
 - The dataset contains an imbalance in class distribution, with fewer samples for certain categories like `pool` and `soil`.
 - Visualizations revealed distinct patterns between classes, aiding feature selection.
+- Most imporant variables for determing class is 'Mean_R' 'Mean_NIR','Bright' and 'NDVI' (ordered)

 ## 🤖 Machine Learning Techniques